speckitor/blitzkrieg-generator/README.md

 # Usage

 You can use write startposes (except 0) to file and use blzk with `-f` or `--from-file` options or just run the command and write startposes into terminal.
-Every startpos has to be on new line and in terminal you must end with 0.
+Every startpos has to be on new line in ascending order and in terminal you must end with 0.